erkr/PowerRequestWrapper/readme.md

 B:\PowerRequestWrapper\Release>
 ```
-If you now check the power locks again, the lock is released:
+If you now check the power locks, the lock is released:
 ```
 C:\WINDOWS\system32>powercfg -requests
 DISPLAY: